 ‘If exercise is to be recommended to women with postnatal depression, it should be as an adjunctive treatment, as no evidence was found to support the effectiveness of exercise alone as a replacement for standard treatment.’

 Further research with longer periods of follow-up is needed to clarify what types of exercise are most effective.

-Saligheh et al. (2017) have also explored the impact of exercise on postnatal depression and like many other researchers, have concluded that the benefits are at best variable.
-Exercises with the most positive impact were those that also included various support strategies to encourage participation, for example, one-to-one supervision, or group supervision with structured sessions and specific exercise guidelines.
+Saligheh et al. (2017) have also explored the impact of exercise on postnatal depression and, like many other researchers, have concluded that the benefits are, at best, variable.
+Exercises with the most positive impact were those that also included various support strategies to encourage participation, for example, one-to-one supervision or group supervision with structured sessions and specific exercise guidelines.

 As part of their extensive research into the effect of exercise on postnatal depression, Daley et al. (2007) explored whether pram walking as a form of exercise could be helpful as an adjunctive treatment.
 Armstrong and Edwards (2003) also investigated this notion by comparing pre‐test data of physical fitness to post‐test data.
-The results showed that mothers who were in the exercise group that included pram push walking improved their fitness levels and symptoms of depression significantly more than the control group.
-These are encouraging results, suggesting that pushing a pram combined with other forms of exercise could be an effective treatment for mothers experiencing postnatal distress.
+The results showed that those who were in the exercise group that included pram push walking improved their fitness levels and symptoms of depression significantly more than the control group.
+These are encouraging results, suggesting that pushing a pram combined with other forms of exercise could be an effective treatment for parents experiencing postnatal distress.

 Without a doubt, encouraging gentle postnatal exercise from the early hours post-delivery has significant advantages.
 For maximum benefit, physical activity levels should initially reflect pre-pregnancy activity, increasing gradually and including strength training.

 After the six-to-eight-week postnatal check, more intense activities can slowly resume, building up steadily towards vigorous exercise at three months post-birth and beyond (RCM 2019).